th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-mgr.md

 **infra-mgr** (th2 Infrastructure manager) is one of the th2 [infra components](../infra-components).
 It is installed alongside with the th2 framework infrastructure.
-Basically, **infra-mgr** is the one of middle steps of interaction between user and Kubernetes cluster in building system for tests.
+Basically, **infra-mgr** is the of middle steps of interaction between the user and the Kubernetes cluster.

 <!--more-->